Termite Control

 FAQs

-Common termites questions
+Common questions about termites

 That depends on the treatment method and the areas being worked on.
 The technician will explain whether the process affects only external points, localized interior areas, or requires temporary room restrictions.